cibiobcg/abemus_models/README.md

+# Test dataset

+The folder **test_dataset_abemus.tar.gz** contains a ready to use dataset to explore ABEMUS workflow as described in the [Usage](https://github.com/cibiobcg/abemus/wiki/Usage) page of the [Wiki](https://github.com/cibiobcg/abemus/wiki).

 # ABEMUS Error Models

 You can find platform-specific Error Models computed by ABEMUS as described and investigated in the original manuscript (Casiraghi et al. 2019, submitted) at https://bcglab.cibio.unitn.it/abemus_models.